W H I T E (2019)

 White addresses our unstable modern materialism: the in/human urge to destruction, our de/natured humanity (DNA gone astray).
 Brokenness emerges as blindness towards the suffering of others, a “blurred vision” which dissipates with “the next commercial” or perhaps accentuates “in 9D in your local cinema.”
 The tone is neutral and detached, contrasting its charged content.
 Her piece draws upon experiences during her stays in Israel/Palestine, also hinting at racism towards immigrants during the Brexit debates while she was living in Northern Ireland, and at how other intersecting, insidious forms of violence become abstracted.
 As in José Saramago’s work, blindness turns into an epidemic, a sea of “white” flooding us inside-out.

-While creating the audio I decoded the text in light of our travels last summer in Israel, occupied Palestine, Turkey, and Romania.
-For me the text echoes voices of those I encountered: Bedouins, Holocaust survivors, Palestinian activists, Romanian farmers, Turkish musicians—spaces and peoples who are, as she puts it, a continuum.
+While creating the audio I decoded the text in light of our travels during the summer of 2018 in Israel, occupied Palestine, Turkey, and Romania.
+For me the text echoes voices of those I encountered: Bedouins, Holocaust survivors, Palestinian activists, Romanian farmers, Turkish and Romani musicians—spaces and peoples who are, as she likes to put it, a continuum.
 I asked to record Rimona reading her prose poem, loving her voice, but knowing that she feels performing does not come easily to her.
 Natural synthesis and synthetic nature.
 This dialectic occupied my audio work.
 Her voice becomes fragmented and multiplied, processed and distorted, merging with the digital technologies to which it is subjected.

 White (2017) by Rimona Afana